Censolo/unisi-biblio-checker/README.md

 * * *
 ## USAGE 💻
-You can download jsut the *unisi-bib-chk.pyz* file
+You can download just the *unisi-bib-chk.pyz* file

 Run the following command inside the project folder:
 `.\unisi-bib-chk.pyz`